Roar (TV network): Affiliates

-Some of Sinclair's stations (as well as others not owned by Sinclair or its partner groups that are affiliated with the syndication service) may elect to use the TBD subchannel as an alternate outlet for the American Sports Network, pre-empting certain afternoon and/or evening programs within the national TBD schedule to carry sports events not carried by the main channel of its CW and MyNetworkTV affiliates or independent stations.
-Among its current affiliates, WRLH-TV in Richmond, Virginia – which carries the network on its DT2 subchannel – does not carry TBD's full programming schedule, airing the MyNetworkTV prime time lineup in place of TBD programs that air from 8:00 to 10:00 p.m.
-Eastern Time weeknights (such an arrangement, which dates to the subchannel's prior affiliation with This TV, is necessary because the Richmond market lacks enough available commercial stations for MyNetworkTV to maintain a standalone main channel affiliation).
+Some of Sinclair's stations (as well as others not owned by Sinclair or its partner groups that are affiliated with the syndication service) elected to use the TBD subchannel as an alternate outlet for the American Sports Network, pre-empting certain afternoon or evening programs within the national TBD schedule to carry sports events not carried by the main channel of its CW and MyNetworkTV affiliates or independent stations.
+Among its affiliates, WRLH-TV in Richmond, Virginia (which carries the network on its DT2 subchannel) does not carry the network's full programming schedule, airing the MyNetworkTV prime time lineup in place of its programs that air from 8:00 to 10:00 p.m.
+Eastern Time weeknights (such an arrangement, which dates to the subchannel's prior affiliation with This TV, was necessary because the Richmond market does not have enough available commercial stations for MyNetworkTV to maintain a standalone main channel affiliation).

-As of January 2021, TBD is the primary affiliation on three stations (all controlled by Sinclair): WXBU in Lancaster, Pennsylvania (serving Harrisburg), KENV-DT in Elko, Nevada (a submarket of the Salt Lake City market), and WTTE in Columbus, Ohio.
-All three stations were at one point affiliated with major networks: WXBU (then as WLYH-TV) was affiliated with CBS (sharing that with WHP-TV until 1995; Sinclair later bought WHP-TV outright), then UPN & The CW (the latter now airing on WHP-TV 21.3), while KENV-DT shared the NBC affiliation with primary NBC affiliate KSL-TV and WTTE was affiliated with Fox before its intellectual property was moved to ABC affiliate WSYX (which Sinclair also owns outright) on channel 6.3.
+Since January 2021, the network began airing as the primary affiliation on certain stations (all controlled by Sinclair), replacing traditional major network affiliations (which moved to its sister stations), the first stations to switch to the network on primary affiliates were WXBU in Lancaster, Pennsylvania (serving Harrisburg), KENV-DT in Elko, Nevada (a submarket of the Salt Lake City market), and WTTE in Columbus, Ohio.
+WXBU (then as WLYH-TV) was affiliated with CBS (sharing that with WHP-TV until 1995; Sinclair later acquired WHP-TV outright), then UPN and The CW (the latter now airing on WHP-TV 21.3), while KENV-DT shared the NBC affiliation with primary NBC affiliate KSL-TV and WTTE was affiliated with Fox before its intellectual property was moved to ABC affiliate WSYX (which Sinclair also owns outright) on channel 6.3.

-In December 2024, Sinclair made a distribution agreement with Fox Television Stations to add the network to 4 of its Fox owned and operated stations effective on January 15, 2025 (replacing the OTA feed of TheGrio).
+In December 2024, Sinclair made a distribution agreement with Fox Television Stations to add the network to four of its Fox owned and operated stations effective on January 15, 2025 (replacing the OTA feed of TheGrio).